OpenEx-Platform/docs/docs/deployment/overview.md

 !!! note "List of connectors"

-    You can find all currently available connector in the [OpenEx Ecosystem](https://filigran.notion.site/OpenEx-Ecosystem-30d8eb73d7d04611843e758ddef8941b).
+    You can find all currently available connector in the [OpenBAS Ecosystem](https://filigran.notion.site/OpenBAS-Ecosystem-30d8eb73d7d04611843e758ddef8941b).

 ## Infrastructure requirements